Last updated: 8 February 2019 11:51 PM (GMT)

 Agbogbloshie, Accra, Ghana/ December 2018 Photo Credit: Muntaka Chasant

 Despite mounting epidemiological evidence1 of the health effects of air pollution on human health, and documented evidence of the long-term benefits of interventions2, many developing countries (mainly in Africa and Asia) are doing very little to improve urban air quality3.

-Ghana’s burden of disease from outdoor air pollution (PM2.5) has grown substantially in recent years.
+Ghana’s burden of disease from outdoor air pollution (PM2.5) has gotten worse in recent years.

 The mortality rate for air pollution in Ghana was about 203 for every 100,000 people in 20164.

 The rate was 80 for every 100,000 deaths in 20125, according to figures from the WHO.

 The WHO data on air pollution in Ghana did not include measurement for other pollutants such as ozone (O3), sulfur dioxide (SO2), and nitrogen dioxide (NO2).